Ben De Bono

-Favorite TV Shows: Buffy the Vampire Slayer, Angel, Battlestar Galactica, Stargate (SG1, Atlantis, SGU), Doctor Who, Firefly, LOST, Farscape, Arrested Development, Once Upon a Time, Boy Meets World, New Girl, How I Met Your Mother, True Blood, Being Human (UK)
+Favorite TV Shows: Buffy the Vampire Slayer, Angel, Battlestar Galactica, Stargate (SG1, Atlantis, SGU), Firefly, LOST, Farscape, Arrested Development, Boy Meets World, New Girl, Game of Thrones, The Walking Dead, Being Human (UK), Orphan Black

 Favorite Movies: The Professional, Stargate, Star Wars, Spider-Man 1 & 2, Batman Begins and The Dark Knight, X-Men: First Class, Inception, The Avengers